cornellev/scan-matching/book/main.md

 \section feature_sec Features

+- ICP library for integration with robotics systems and other use cases
 - Interactive (graphical) visualization of point clouds
     - You can supply custom point clouds in a config file using fields from [`sensor_msgs::LaserScan`](http://docs.ros.org/en/api/sensor_msgs/html/msg/LaserScan.html).
-- ICP library for external usage

 \section install_sec Install